sergemazille/reveal-basis/README.md

 ```

 #### Note:
+If you are using Reveal Basis library via NPM, you can

 Global padding of `above` component has to be explicitly given through `$above-padding` variable in `_customization.scss` file as it is needed for positioning calculation.

 The visibility state modifier class for an `above` element is `.is-visible`.